Reliable Cellular Automata with Self-Organization: Hierarchy

+Assume that strings \( R \) and \( S \) are in \( \{0,1\}^{*} \).
+In the context of error-correcting codes, elements of \( R \) will be called the \df{symbols} of the codewords, as opposed to \df{bits}, since each symbol may consist of several bits. \end{definition} \end{sloppypar}

-A code $\psi=(\psi_{*}, \psi^{*})$ with $\psi^{*}: R^{Q}\to S$ will be called \df{$d$-error-correcting with blocksize $Q$} if for all $u,v$, if $u$ differs from $\psi_{*}(v)$ in at most $d$ symbols then $\psi^{*}(u)=v$.
-Assume that both $R$ and $S$ are of the form $\{0,1\}^{n}$ (for different $n$).
-A popular kind of error-correcting code are codes $\psi$ such that $\psi_{*}$ is a linear mapping when the binary strings in $S$ and $R^{Q}$ are considered vectors over the field $\{0,1\}$.
+\begin{example} A popular kind of error-correcting code are codes \( \psi \) such that \( \psi_{*} \) is a linear mapping when the binary strings in \( S \) and \( R^{\Q } \) are considered vectors over the field \( \{0,1\} \).
 These codes are called \df{linear codes} .
-It is sufficient to consider linear codes $\psi$ which have the property that for all $s$, the first $|S|$ bits of the codeword $\psi_{*}(s)$ are identical to $s$: they are called the \df{information bits} .
+It is sufficient to consider linear codes \( \psi \) that are \df{systematic}: for all \( s \), the first \( \norm{S} \) bits of the codeword \( \psi_{*}(s) \) are identical to \( s \): they are called the \df{information bits} .
 (If a linear code is not such, it can always be rearranged to have this property.)
-In this case, the remaining bits of the codeword are called \df{error-check bits} , and they are linear functions of $s$.
-Applying such linear codes to our case, for $s\in \SS_{k+1}$, let
+In this case, the remaining bits of the codeword are called \df{error-check bits} , and they are linear functions of \( s \).
+For correcting a single error, in the tripling method outlined in Section~\ref{sec:ftol-block}, the error check bits are simply the twice repeated information bits. \end{example}